 Smoothing out problems with rough or hard shifting

 When it's time for a transmission flush or inspection, there's no place better than Brakes Plus.
-Schedule your service online at a time that's convenient for you, and don't forget to check out our offers on transmission service!
+Simply schedule your service at a time that's convenient for you, but don't forget to check out our transmission service offers before stopping by!